5 Myths about Anchoring a Glass Block Shower Wall

 Yes – I’ve been involved with selling glass block shower pans and walls since 1985.
 Ouch – that’s a pretty long time (it’s also why I like telling people I started in business at the age of 11 – although no one is believing me!).
 During this time I’ve heard so many myths about glass block shower walls I thought it’s high time to set things straight – in writing!

 You see – since a glass block shower wall is often a niche project for homeowners and builders it’s like everyone is needing to recreate the wheel each time a job is done.
 Many of you don’t have the answers to the correct way to build and anchor a glass block shower wall so you seek out advice from your general contractor, builder or some random clerk at a home center store.
-The reality – most of these people don’t know what the heck they are talking about.
+The reality – most of these people don’t know what the heck they are talking about either.
+It’s not that your contractor is dumb, it’s that they very likely have never built on of these walls before.
+They are a ‘newbie,’ just like you.
+But what’s cool about glass blocks – is they install (and anchor together) like ‘Lego blocks.’
+They’re not hard to install.
+They’re not hard to anchor.

-My goal for this article is simple – bust the myths about how to anchor a glass block shower wall.
+My goal for this article is simple – bust the myths about how to anchor a glass block shower wall (and at the end, I’ll give you a special link you’ll want to check out if you’re intrigued about glass block walls – but you’ll have to wait until the end to find out what it is).
 Without further delay let’s go.

 Myth #1 – You have to anchor the glass block shower wall down